sheehui/tp/docs/UserGuide.md

 ### Editing the data file

-DonnaFin's data is saved as a JSON file `[JAR file location]/data/donnafin.json`.
+Donnafin's data is saved as a JSON file `[JAR file location]/data/donnafin.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, DonnaFin will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, Donnafin will discard all data and start with an empty data file at the next run.

-Original `donnaFin.json` format           |  Invalid `donnaFin.json` format due to direct editing :-------------------------:|:-------------------------:
+Original `donnafin.json` format           |  Invalid `donnafin.json` format due to direct editing :-------------------------:|:-------------------------:
 ![DataSetAlexYeoh](images/DataSetAlexYeoh.png) | ![DataSetAlexYeohWrongFormat](./images/DataSetAlexYeohWrongFormat.png)